wlillisdev/hudson-homes/README.md

 And ultimately bring the customer to engage and contact Hudson Homes via the website for more information.
 The site will be targeted toward first time home owners & Family’s looking to expand and develop an existing property.

+# User Stories
+- First Time Visitors Aims:
+  - As a first-time visitor, I want to quickly and easily understand what this website is about and what it can do for me.
+  - As a first-time visitor, I want to quickly learn about the services on offer.
+  - As a first-time visitor, I want to be able to easily navigate around the site to find the content I'm looking for.

+- Returning Visitors Aims:
+  - As a returning visitor, I would like to learn more about projects the company has built that may be similar to my project.
+  - As a returning visitor, I want to learn about this company credentials & experience.
+  - As a returning visitor, I would like to find links to their social media channels and follow them.

 # Responsive
 The website has been designed to operate in a number of screen and devices.

 ![Am I Responsive Test](assets/images/readme-images/responsive-1.png)

 # Features

  [View Homepage Featuers](https://wlillisdev.github.io/hudson-homes/index.html)

 - __Favicon__
- - As the website is based around house building i got a house icon image from [Flaticon] (https://www.flaticon.com/free-icons/house)
+ - As the website is based around house building i got a house icon image from [Flaticon](https://www.flaticon.com/free-icons/house)
  - This will help to furthetr enforce the brand image of a house building company to the user.

  ![favicon](assets/images/readme-images/favicon.png)